© Reuters

 28 / 31 Fotos

-New York-Newark, New York - New York City may be one of the richest and most revered cities, but the greater area has been historically devastated by natural disasters.
+New York metropolitan area - New York metropolitan area may be one of the richest and most revered places, but it has been historically devastated by natural disasters.

 © Reuters